 The main reason that people wonder how many kids “given up for adoption” really get adopted is that they think adoption is just like foster care.

 With adoption, you’re intentionally choosing for your baby to be parented by an adoptive couple.
 You’re able to select your adoption professional, your baby’s adoptive parents, how much contact you’d like with them, and how your time in the hospital for delivery will go.

 In foster care, a child is removed from their home by the authorities.
 The child is usually placed into temporary care while waiting to go home with a biological family member.
 If they can’t be reunited with a member of their family, they’ll become eligible for adoption through foster care.
 These children then may face a long wait until a couple adopts them permanently from foster care.

-When you contact Lifetime Adoption Agency to make an adoption plan, we’ll work with you as you choose adoptive parents who you feel are right for your baby.
+When you contact Lifetime Adoption to make an adoption plan, we’ll work with you as you choose adoptive parents who you feel are right for your baby.
 Your baby won’t go into state custody, so he or she will never be waiting to be adopted.
-Once your baby is born, you’re able to place him or her into their parents’ arms.
+Once your baby is born, you’re able to place him or her in their adoptive parents’ arms.

 Click to view adoptive parent profiles, or contact us to see more profiles of potential parents for your baby.